I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 A lot of mystery surrounds the book’s origin.
 Some say the story starts in Russia, a country with a long history of anti-Semitism, with a journalist named Matvei Golovinski.

-Whatever the correct version, Russia is central to its creation.
+Whatever the correct version is, Russia is central to its creation.

-The text of the Protocols first appeared in Russia in 1897 where it was privately published and much of it is lifted from earlier publications.
+The text of the Protocols first appeared in Russia in 1897 where it was privately published.
+Much of it is lifted from earlier publications.

-The Skeptic’s Dictionary says the Protocols are copied from a nineteenth century novel by Hermann Goedsche and “claims that a secret Jewish cabal is plotting to take over the world.”
+The Skeptic’s Dictionary says the Protocols are copied from a 19th-century novel by Hermann Goedsche and “claims that a secret Jewish cabal is plotting to take over the world.”
 Goedsche was an anti-Semite and he wrote under the pseudonym of Sir John Retcliffe.

 “In his 1911 edition Nilus claimed that his source had stolen the document from (a non-existent) Zionist headquarters in France.”